-Harvey funding debate added to busy congressional agenda
+Trump on Harvey funding: 'You're going to see very rapid action'

 To help stretch its resources, FEMA announced Monday it would invoke what it calls "immediate needs" authority that allows the agency to suspend spending on recovery projects from previous disasters and use the existing disaster relief funds to cover costs associated with Hurricane Harvey.

-President Donald Trump plans to tour parts of Texas Tuesday.
+Trump plans to tour parts of Texas Tuesday.
 But with the rain still falling, his administration not yet sent to Capitol Hill a specific request for what is needed for FEMA or other agencies.
 It's unclear when that might happen.

 But as Republican leaders look at legislative heavy lifts this fall -- like funding the government or raising the debt ceiling -- it's possible that those more controversial and internally divisive items could be paired with a disaster relief package, which traditionally receives bipartisan support.
 Combining the must-pass storm recovery package with a spending bill or legislation to avoid a default could upset members who may not want to vote against helping those in need.